unitymakesus/unity-team-handbook/source/workers/paid-time-off.md

 ## Accrual

-Team members begin to accrue leave under this policy at the start of employment and can use leave anytime thereafter.
 Full-time team members accrue __10__ hours of PTO in each month, regardless of holidays or paid time off.
 Likewise, part-time team members accrue one hour of PTO for each __17.333__ hours in a pay period, including any holidays, paid time off, or overtime.

 Unused PTO under this policy carries over at the end of each calendar year.
 Full-time team members may carry over up to __210__ hours.
 Part-time team members may carry over up to __105__ hours.